kchapelier/node-datafilter/README.md

 Options :

 * field : Field name or path to test (ie: _title_ for the property title at the root of all object, _author.name_ for the property name of the property author, ...)
-* operator : Any of the operator listed above.
+* operator : Any of the operator listed above or a custom function comparing the field value (its first argument) and the filter value (its second argument)
-* value : Value to test / compare the field with.
+* value : Value or array of values to test / compare the field with.

 Example :